Teacher suicide exposes parent bullying in S Korea

 They revealed that in the months leading up to her suicide, Min-so had been bombarded by complaints from parents.
 Most recently, one of her pupils had slashed another child's head with a pencil, and she'd been embroiled in heated late phone calls and messages with the parents.

 This tragedy has unleashed a wave of anger from primary school teachers across South Korea, who have started to share their experiences of being bullied by overbearing parents and unruly children.
+Tens of thousands of them have gone on strike to demand better protection at work.

 They say parents frequently push them to breaking point, by calling their personal phones every hour of the day and weekends, incessantly and unfairly complaining.